BigNate469/barnacle/README.md

 ## FAQ
 ### Why do I have to escape my spaces (and where's the = sign?)

-In barnacle, a space takes the place of the equals sign or colin as the assignment operator.
+In Barnacle, a space takes the place of the equals sign or colin as the assignment operator.
 This reduces overall file size.
 However, if you're building a minifier for barnacle, you do have to keep this in mind.

 ### Where's the quotes, and why are all the outputs strings?